syntithenai/lambda-oauth-login-system/README.md

 ```

-#### Sendgrid

-Head over to sendgrid.com and sign up for a free account.
-Create a validated user and an api key.
+### Update required configuration

+Copy .env.sample to .env

+Edit .env to update configuration. databaseConnection string and sendgrid api key are required.

+If you are using client apps served from a different domain, you will need to provide allowedOrigins.

+- CORS headers are added to restrict api access to allowedOrigins.
+- Messages sent via postMessage must come from a domain included in allowedOrigins.

 ### Start a local webserver

 ```
 cd api
-# copy .env.sample to .env and update configuration. databaseConnection string and sendgrid api key are required

 sls offline
-# open https://localhost:5000/dev/login in your browser
 ```

+When the offline server has started, open https://localhost:5000/dev/login in your browser

 ### Update the login system web pages
 ```